 Energy Landscapes of Mini-Dumbbell DNA Octanucleotides.

-Single-stranded DNA structures play a signi cant role in biological systems, in par- ticular during replication, translation and DNA repair.
-Tracts of simple repetitive DNA are associated with slipped-strand mispairing, that can lead to genetic diseases.
+Single-stranded DNA structures play a significant role in biological systems, in particular during replication, translation, and DNA repair.
+Tracts of simple repetitive DNA are associated with slipped-strand mispairing, which can lead to genetic diseases.
 Recent NMR studies of TTTA and CCTG repeats have shown that these sequences form mini-dumbbells (MDBs), leading to frameshift mutations.
-Here we explore the energy landscapes of (CCTG)₂ and (TTTA)₂, which are currently the smallest known molecules to form MDBs.
-While (CCTG)₂ MDBs are stable, (TTTA)₂ exhibits nu- merous other structures with lower energies.
-A key factor identi ed in the stabilisation of MDB structures is the bonding strength between residues 1 and 4, and 5 and 8.
+Here we explore the energy landscapes of (CCTG)2 and (TTTA)2, which are currently the smallest known molecules to form MDBs.
+While (CCTG)2 MDBs are stable, (TTTA)2 exhibits numerous other structures with lower energies.
+A key factor identified in the stabilization of MDB structures is the bonding strength between residues 1 and 4, and 5 and 8.